saikotek/docs/pages/web_cloud/web_hosting/migrate_website_to_vps/guide.en-us.md

 > [!primary]
 >
 > If you do not have a VPS yet, go to [OVHcloud VPS product page](/links/bare-metal/vps) to buy one.
 Make sure you choose a VPS that matches your website’s resource requirements (RAM, CPU, storage, etc.) and the technical specifications of your CMS.
-If you are not familiar with VPS solutions, please read our guide on ‘[How to get started with a VPS](/pages/bare_metal_cloud/virtual_private_servers/starting_with_a_vps).
+If you are not familiar with VPS solutions, please read our guide on [How to get started with a VPS](/pages/bare_metal_cloud/virtual_private_servers/starting_with_a_vps).

 #### Step 2.1 - Log in to your VPS

-Refer to the “ Logging in to your VPS ” section of our guide on “[How to get started with a VPS](/pages/bare_metal_cloud/virtual_private_servers/starting_with_a_vps)” to log in to your VPS.
+Refer to the “Logging in to your VPS” section of our guide on “[How to get started with a VPS](/pages/bare_metal_cloud/virtual_private_servers/starting_with_a_vps)” to log in to your VPS.

 #### Step 2.2 - Install and configure a web server on your VPS <a name="step2.2"></a>

 Once you are logged in to your VPS, install and configure a web development environment on your VPS.
 This step is essential to ensure that your server is ready to host your website once the files and database have been transferred.

-To install this web environment, please read our guide on '[How to install a web development environment on a VPS or a dedicated server](/pages/bare_metal_cloud/virtual_private_servers/install_env_web_dev_on_vps)".
+To install this web environment, please read our guide on "[How to install a web development environment on a VPS or a dedicated server](/pages/bare_metal_cloud/virtual_private_servers/install_env_web_dev_on_vps)".

 ### Step 3 - Transfer your website files via SFTP